rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Sub selectors

-Frequently you will encounter multi-field-constraints in an entity which can be matched by a query.
+Frequently you will encounter multi-field constraints in an entity which can be matched by a query.
 Usually this means to first generate a random value and then to impose a database query with the value generated before.
 The query's results are valid only for the currently generated entity, and in general only one query result row is expected.
-You have a kind of „sub query“ which is handled best by using a **subSelector**.
+You have a kind of „sub-query“ which is handled best by using a **subSelector**.

 For example, you might offer products ( table 'product') in different geographical regions and have a cross-reference table product_region that describes, which products are available in which region: